bargate-project/bargate/_sources/config.txt

 See :doc:`shares` to understand the syntax of this configuration file.

 Once configured you'll need to override the dropdown-menus.html template as well.

+There is a sample config file included with Bargate.
+Assuming bargate is installed in /opt/bargate you can use this command to get started:

+  cp /opt/bargate/doc/shares.conf.example /etc/bargate/shares.conf